akshar1277/Data-Processing-and-Visualization-rag-chatbot-ultrasafe/README.md

 ### 1. **Document Upload and Preprocessing**
 - Users can upload documents in various formats, including **PDF, DOC, DOCX, and TXT**.
-- During the upload process, **preprocessing techniques** such as text cleaning and chunking are applied to prepare the document for storage in the vector database.
+- During the upload process, **Parallel processing techniques** such as text cleaning and chunking are applied to prepare the document for storage in the vector database.

 ### 2. **Vector Database Integration**
 - The project uses **Pinecone** as the vector database to store document embeddings.